JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 Both the default behavior and the ability to customize it will be improved with the release of Compose Multiplatform 1.7.0.
 Changes are described in the following sections.
 Consider trying them out with the %composeVersion% version.

-## New approach to handling touches in interop UI
+## Handling touches in interop UIs

 When each touch in an interop area is sent immediately to the underlying native UI element, the container composable can't react to the same touch.